Everything You Need to Know About UK Non-Resident Tax

 Using a Tax Advisor / Tax Software

-As a non-resident taxpayer, the UK tax rules can be complicated.
-It is a good idea to use a tax advisor or software like @Taxd tailored to expat and non-resident taxation.
+As a non-resident taxpayer, I know that the UK tax rules can be complicated.
+It is a good idea to use a tax advisor or software like Taxd that is tailored to expat and non-resident taxation.
 They can help ensure you meet all your UK tax obligations and pay the correct amount of tax.

 Tax Rates and Allowances for Non-Resident Landlords